-Razor Clams with Chiles and Garlic (navajas al ajillo)
+Razor Clams with Chiles and Garlic (Navajas al Ajillo)

-5 tbsp. extra-virgin olive oil
+- 5 tbsp. extra-virgin olive oil

-4 cloves garlic, minced
+- 4 cloves garlic, minced

-3–4 dried chiles de árbol, crumbled
+- 3–4 dried chiles de arbol, crumbled

-1 1⁄2 lbs. razor clams, rinsed thoroughly
+- 1 1⁄2 lb. razor clams, rinsed thoroughly

-1⁄4 cup white wine
+- 1⁄4 cup white wine

-Kosher salt, to taste
+- Kosher salt, to taste

-1. Heat oil, garlic, and chiles in a 12" skillet over medium heat.
+- Heat oil, garlic, and chiles in a 12″ skillet over medium heat.
 Cook, swirling pan occasionally, until garlic is pale golden brown, about 6 minutes.
 Increase heat to high, add razor clams and wine, and cook, covered, until clams are just cooked through, about 3 minutes.
 Add parsley and season with salt; toss razor clams to coat with sauce.
 Transfer clams to a serving platter and drizzle with remaining sauce.

-Pairing Note Cava (a sparkling wine), like the bright Juvé y Camps Reserva de la Familia 2005 ($15), is a natural partner for this dish.
+Pairing Note: Cava (a sparkling wine), like the bright Juve y Camps Reserva de la Familia 2005 ($15), is a natural partner for this dish.